 Camp Zanika (Wenatchee)

 Camp Zanika, located on the shores of Lake Wenatchee, is owned and operated by North Central Washington Council of Camp Fire.
-Kids can have a relaxed, traditional summer camp experience in a fun and safe environment.
+The relaxed, traditional summer camp experience is based on themes like “Survivor” and “Color Splash” and takes place in a fun and safe environment.
 Choose from a mini week for younger campers to extended two-week stays for experienced campers.

 Grades: 1–12